neha-mali/neha-mali/README.md

 Hi, I'm Neha 👋

-SDET with 3 years of experience at Visa testing high-volume payment systems.
-Now building AI-powered testing tools.
+SDET with 3 years of experience at Visa building automation frameworks for high-volume payment systems.
+Passionate about Data Analytics, Python, SQL, and AI-powered automation.

 ## 🌐 Portfolio Data Analytics